yalesites-org/component-library-twig/README.md

 ### Running Visreg Tests

+**NOTE: Percy is temporarily auto-approving all branches for now.
+(Original was only auto-approving `main`)  This will be reverted once we have a better handle on how to manage the visreg tests.**

 Visual regression tests are automatically run on Percy any time a PR is changed from "Draft" state to "Ready for Review".
 So there are a few things to keep in mind when creating PRs.

 - When you initially create a PR that needs visreg tests, click the "Create draft PR" button instead of the "Create Pull Request" button.